-- Supporting and promoting the implementation of inclusive policies for members of the MRC (for example, public appraisal and acknowledgment of villages and towns for the introduction and development of policies contributing to the elimination of prejudices and stereotypes and which contribute to social exclusion; supporting and promoting positive examples in general government organizations for other employers by hiring disadvantaged job seekers), - Support of sensibility-building and educational activities aimed at reduction and prevention of discrimination for employers, with accent on SMEs, - Training of first contact staff (employees of offices, social services facilities, etc.) in the area of preventing and combating all forms of discrimination (trade associations, enterprises, especially SMEs), - Support of activities aimed at elimination of negative stereotypes of the majority and sensitivitybuilding in the majority in relation to the Roma, spreading of ideas of tolerance, acceptance of difference, and improvement of opinions of young people on disadvantaged groups of inhabitants, - Activities aimed at improving information about the prevention of all forms of discrimination and the ways of protection against discrimination, - Supporting the education and dissemination of knowledge of the general government staff about all groups of the population who are or could be at risk of any form of discrimination, supporting the professional behaviour of the general government staff through training and education, - Supporting the development of policy of equality on a nationwide level and support of exchange of good practice, support of diversity focusing on entrepreneurship, - > Support of development of services, measures for victims of violence, especially for women, - Information campaign focusing on increasing the awareness about rights of persons with disabilities (conferences, professional lectures, brochures), - Support of institutional development of specialized consulting services serving in the combat against all forms of discrimination, including legal consulting in the field of discrimination at the labour market, - Support of employers and institutions when preventing discrimination, introducing diversity management and related education, including the application of temporary balancing measures, - Support of co-operation of social partners with the professionals in drafting, creation, and implementation of anti-discriminatory policies, - Support of research and development of universal design of goods and services, facilities and equipment pursuant to Article 2 of the UN Convention on Rights of Persons with Disabilities, - Support of research, development, and availability of use of new technologies, mobility instruments, and devices suitable for disabled persons.
+- > Supporting and promoting the implementation of inclusive policies for members of the MRC (for example, public appraisal and acknowledgment of villages and towns for the introduction and development of policies contributing to the elimination of prejudices and stereotypes and which contribute to social exclusion; supporting and promoting positive examples in general government organizations for other employers by hiring disadvantaged job seekers), - > Support of sensibility-building and educational activities aimed at reduction and prevention of discrimination for employers, with accent on SMEs, - > Training of first contact staff (employees of offices, social services facilities, etc.) in the area of preventing and combating all forms of discrimination (trade associations, enterprises, especially SMEs), - Support of activities aimed at elimination of negative stereotypes of the majority and sensitivity-building in the majority in relation to the Roma, spreading of ideas of tolerance, acceptance of difference, and improvement of opinions of young people on disadvantaged groups of inhabitants, - Activities aimed at improving information about the prevention of all forms of discrimination and the ways of protection against discrimination, - Supporting the education and dissemination of knowledge of the general government staff about all groups of the population who are or could be at risk of any form of discrimination, supporting the professional behaviour of the general government staff through training and education, - > Supporting the development of policy of equality on a nationwide level and support of exchange of good practice, support of diversity focusing on entrepreneurship, - > Support of development of services, measures for victims of violence, especially for women, - > Information campaign focusing on increasing the awareness about rights of persons with disabilities (conferences, professional lectures, brochures), - > Support of institutional development of specialized consulting services serving in the combat against all forms of discrimination, including legal consulting in the field of discrimination at the labour market, - > Support of employers and institutions when preventing discrimination, introducing diversity

+- management and related education, including the application of temporary balancing measures, - > Support of co-operation of social partners with the professionals in drafting, creation, and implementation of anti-discriminatory policies, - > Support of research and development of universal design of goods and services, facilities and equipment pursuant to Article 2 of the UN Convention on Rights of Persons with Disabilities, - Support of research, development, and availability of use of new technologies, mobility instruments, and devices suitable for disabled persons, - Supporting the introduction and increase of availability of services and measures for people with disabilities, such as the different types of intervention methods, including early intervention, leading to equal opportunities for people with disabilities and their parents.